-Thomas Jefferson’s ca. 1819 Rotunda Planetarium designs called for a mystifying (and dangerous) boom-and-pulley system by which an operator would be lifted to adjust gilt stars fixed to the Rotunda’s concave ceiling.
-This document, the only description of the Rotunda Planetarium that survives, is bound in a small pamphlet containing Jefferson’s notes and sketches for the University of Virginia [Albert & Shirley Small Special Collections Library, UVa MS 171].
+Thomas Jefferson’s ca. 1819 Rotunda Planetarium designs called for a mystifying (and dangerous) boom-and-pulley system that would lift an operator to adjust stars pinned to the Rotunda’s concave ceiling.

-Our Rotunda Planetarium trades Jefferson’s fresco painter and boom (‘a white oak sapling of proper strength [!]’ moved on ‘a compound joint admitting motion in any direction’) for an array of carefully calibrated digital projectors—keeping Rotunda Planetarium visitors safely earthbound!
+Our Rotunda Planetarium trades Jefferson’s fresco painter and boom (“a white oak sapling of proper strength [!]” moved on “a compound joint admitting motion in any direction”) for an array of carefully calibrated digital projectors—keeping Rotunda Planetarium visitors and University staff safely earthbound!

 Over the coming months, we will post updates, anecdotes, and discoveries here narrating the development and installation of the Rotunda Planetarium.
 Stay tuned!